BASICODE: The BASICODE data format

 The theoretical data rate of this format is 1200 bits per second.
 Considering the transmission of three additional bits per data byte and the pauses before and after the start bit, this results in a usable data rate of 102 bytes per second, and about 6 kilobytes per minute.

-Decoding Audio Cassettes
+Decoding audio cassettes

 On a modern computer, Basicode audio cassettes can be decoded using minimodem, a freely available software modem.
-If the cassette has been converted into a wav file called basicode.wav, the following command will decode it into its corresponding data bytes into a file called basicode.txt.
+For example, for a cassette converted into a WAV file basicode.wav, can be decoded to its corresponding data bytes via the command: